Colorado Marijuana Trafficking Laws

 • Not be a local or state authority employee

 Licensees should note that there are rules that govern the legal transportation of marijuana.
 For instance, it is illegal to have marijuana in an open container in a vehicle.
 This also applies to having a container with a broken seal in the passenger area.
-Also, the licensee should not carry any passengers in the vehicle.
+Also, the licensee should not carry any passenger in the vehicle.

 Colorado Marijuana Trafficking Laws